 A lot of restaurants and food stalls are closed during Ramadan…

 The best and easiest way is to eat and drink in the privacy of your hotel room in the daytime.
-Same goes for smoking.
+The same goes for smoking.
 Foreigners shouldn’t have any problem if they smoke within the compound of their accommodation in Morocco.

 Even if you choose not to participate in Ramadan, I would advise not to eat, smoke or drink in public.
 It’s a way of showing respect to the culture and religion and Moroccans will appreciate your effort.